-Waivers are intended to allow the reduction of dimensional requirements in accordance with specific standards as allowed for 24 V.S.A.
-4414(8).
+Waivers are intended to allow the reduction of dimensional requirements in accordance with specific standards as allowed for 24 VSA 4418 (8).
 The primary intent of this provision is to provide relief to lots unduly burdened by zoning requirements adopted after the lots were created.
-Request for waivers shall be heard by the Development Review Board.
+Request for waivers shall be heard as Conditional Use Permits under Article 5, Sec.
+5.5 and requests for waivers must be acceptable with regard to how they meet the criteria.
 Waivers may be considered in the following cases.